IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 Replicability and instability are two major issues of topic modeling.
 The Ensemble LDA method aims to mitigate these issues by *"finding and generating stable topics from the results of multiple topic models"* and remove topics *"that are noise and are not reproducible"* (Rehurek, 2022).
 On the top of that, there is no *"need to know the exact number of topics ahead of time"* (Ibidem).

 #### Results
-The Emsemble LDA we performed returned 8 topics that, once again, represent the semantic landscape of the rock news headlines:
+The Ensemble LDA we performed returned 8 topics that, once again, represent the semantic landscape of the rock news headlines:
 + Topic 0: video and single releases;
 + Topic 1: tour announcement;
 + Topic 2: album announcement;